Manikantasammeta/Student-Performance-Mailer/README.md

 3. Run the Django server: `python manage.py runserver`
 4. Open browser and go to: `http://127.0.0.1:8000/`

-## 📎 Note
-This is a self-built academic project for automating training performance reports.

 ---
 💡 Developed with ❤️ by Mani